itwizardo/leetmailer/README.md

 #### Configuration Files

-Make sure you edit the dummy.config files for the subject from mail ect the mails_to_verify function will send test emails to for each new smtp server used.
+Make sure you edit the dummy.config files for the subject from mail ect the `mails_to_verify:` function will send test emails to for each new smtp server used.
 Used to carry inbox-rate statistics.

 In the working directory from where the mailer will be launched, you can have as many .config-files as you like.
 The mailer will choose to use the config that was last edited.